axibase/atsd-use-cases/how-to/github/push-notification.md

-# Configure Slack/Telegram Notifications for a New Github Push
+# Configure Slack/Telegram Notifications for a New GitHub Push

 ## Overview

-This guide shows how to configure Github to alert you when someone pushes to your repository.
+This guide shows how to configure GitHub to alert you when someone pushes to your repository.
 This feature allows you to monitor the dataflow in your repository.
 Follow the instructions to configure the notifications to be sent to you directly through a third-party messenger service with [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/).

 ![](images/workflow-5.png)